jorgenschaefer/elpy/docs/ide.rst

 .. command:: xref-find-references
    :kbd: M-?

-   Find references to the identifier at point.
+   Find references for an identifier of the current buffer.
-   With prefix argument, prompt for the identifier.

 .. command:: xref-find-apropos
    :kbd: C-M-.